data-apis/scipy-2023-presentation/paper.rst

 In other words, the only specified way to access a device object is via the `.device` property of an existing array object.
-The specifics of how to specify an actual device depends on the actual array library used, and is something that will be done by end-users, not array library consumers.
+The specifics of how to specify an actual device depends on the actual array library used, and is something that will be done by end users, not array library consumers.

 This also means that the following are currently considered out-of-scope for the array API specification: